YemmyFolayan/Unicorn-Hi-C/README.md

 # Unicorn: Enhancing Single-Cell Hi-C Data with Blind Super-Resolution for 3D Genome Structure Reconstruction

-UniCorn integrates two powerful subsystems: **ScUnicorn** for super-resolution enhancement of single-cell Hi-C (scHi-C) data and **3DUnicorn** for 3D genome structure reconstruction.
+Unicorn integrates two powerful subsystems: **ScUnicorn** for super-resolution enhancement of single-cell Hi-C (scHi-C) data and **3DUnicorn** for 3D genome structure reconstruction.
 This system enables high-resolution chromatin modeling and structural inference from sparse and noisy Hi-C data.

 ---